michaelrsweet/mmd/DOCUMENTATION.md

 ---
 title: How to Use the mmd "Library"
 author: Michael R Sweet
-copyright: Copyright © 2017 by Michael R Sweet
+copyright: Copyright © 2017-2018 by Michael R Sweet
+version: 1.3
 ...

 # Contents